elastic/ecs/schemas/README.md

 - name (required): Name of the field
 - level (required, one of: core, extended): ECS Level of maturity of the field
 - type (required): Type of the field.
 Must be set explicitly, no default.
-- short (optional): Optional shorter definition, for display in tight spaces.
-  Derived automatically if description is short enough.
 - description (required): Description of the field
+- short (optional): Short version of the description to display in small spaces.
+  Short descriptions must not have newlines.
+  Defaults to the main description when absent.
+  If the main description has multiple paragraphs, then a 'short' description with no newlines is required.
 - example (optional): A single value example of what can be expected in this field
 - multi\_fields (optional): Specify additional ways to index the field.
 - index (optional): If `False`, means field is not indexed (overrides type)